 We understand you may have apprehensions about using a solicitor to represent you during your claim due to the legal costs that you’re usually expected to pay.
 However, we have a solution that allows you to access expert advice from a medical negligence solicitor to help you during your claim.

-Our advisors could connect you with a solicitor who can represent you on a No Win No Fee basis, meaning if your solicitor is unsuccessful with your claim, you won’t pay solicitor fees.
+Our advisors could connect you with a solicitor who can represent you on a No Win No Fee basis, meaning if your solicitor is unsuccessful with your claim, you won’t pay a fee for their work.
+This is because they work under a Conditional Fee Agreement (CFA).

-If your solicitor is successful, you’ll pay a small fee.
-However, this is capped and can be decided on with your solicitor before making a start with your claim.
+If your solicitor is successful, you’ll pay a small fee called a success fee.
+However, this is capped by law and can be decided on with your solicitor before making a start with your claim.

 We understand that although we’ve tried to cover as much information as possible, you may still have questions regarding your potential claim.
 If so, our advisors are available to provide you with answers and further clarification on anything you may be unsure of.